 - How is baked falafel served?

-- Stuff it into a sandwich using pita bread, lettuce, tomatoes, cucumbers, and hummus or tahini.
+- Stuff it into a sandwich using pita bread, lettuce, tomatoes, cucumbers, and hummus, tahini, or vegan tzatziki.

 - Serve it as snack with hummus or tahini for dipping.

 - Serve it as a main dish with Mediterranean sides.